Cosmologist/Gears/README.md

 ```
 ## Symfony Framework utils

-##### Configure your Symfony application as a bundle using service container extension and configuration files
+##### Configure your Symfony application as a bundle using service container extension and configuration
 ```php
 namespace App;